MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

    ![Screenshot of the Customize theme dialog.](media/desktop-report-themes/report-themes-07.png)

-Customizable theme settings are found in the following categories, reflected in the **Customize theme** window:
+You can find customizable theme settings in the following categories, reflected in the **Customize theme** window:

 - **Name and colors**: Theme name and color settings include [theme colors](#how-report-theme-colors-stick-with-your-reports), sentiment colors, divergent colors, and [structural colors (Advanced)](#setting-structural-colors).
 - **Text**: Text settings include font family, size, and color, which sets [the primary text class defaults](#setting-formatted-text-defaults) for labels, titles, cards and KPIs, and tab headers.
 - **Visuals**: Visual settings include background, border, header, and tooltips.
 - **Page**: Page element settings include wallpaper and background.
-- **Filter pane**: Filter pane settings include background color, transparency, font and icon color, size, filter cards.
+- **Filter pane**: Filter pane settings include background color, transparency, font and icon color, size, and filter cards.

 After you make your changes, select **Apply and save** to save your theme.
-Your theme can now be used in the current report and exported.
+Your can now use the theme in the current report and export it.

 Customizing the current theme in this way is fast and simple.
 However, you can also make finer adjustments to themes, which require modifying the theme's [JSON file](#report-theme-json-file-format).